 I was given my first camera--a Kodak Brownie--on my Bar Mitzvah, and I have carried a camera almost continually since then.
 I used my camera to document the anti-Vietnam War, the anti-nuclear movement, and the New York City labor movement from the 1960s to the present, and I hope the new "Occupy" and Climate Justice movements will grow and keep me busy in the future.
 As a member of the “Minority Photographers” group in the 1970s, I participated in a number of exhibits throughout New York City and Westchester County, including New York's "Bus Show" in 1975, as well as a one-person show, “Mindscapes and Other Memorabilia”, at The Darkroom Gallery in Manhattan.
 Two of my photos were published in the magazine Women: a Journal of Liberation, and more recently, one of my photos, "Moondog", was published in a literary magazine, The Oxford American.
-In 2011, two of my photos were selected for a group show at the Self Made NY gallery in Brooklyn; in 2012 one of my photo collages was the cover art work for the internet art and poetry magazine Inertia, www.inertiamagazine.com/ issues/012/; in 2014 and 2016 I exhibited at the Lakefront Gallery in Hamilton, NJ; and in 2016 in the first Park Slope/ArtSlope Arts Festival in Brooklyn, as well as in exhibits at the Pennsylvania Center for Photography in Doylestown in 2017 through 2021.
-I’ve also been exhibiting with the Good Neighbors of Park Slope Artists in different venues for the past three years.
-I am currently working on two books: one about architectural ornamentation in my neighborhood in Brooklyn, NY, and I am co-authoring a monograph with my wife about stained and dalle de verre glass artist Robert Pinart.
+In 2011, two of my photos were selected for a group show at the Self Made NY gallery in Brooklyn; in 2012 one of my photo collages was the cover art work for the internet art and poetry magazine Inertia, www.inertiamagazine.com/ issues/012/; from 2014 to the present I've exhibited at venues in Brooklyn, Manhattan, Queens, New Jersey and Pennsylvania.
+In December 2023 I also exhibited in Barcelona, Spain.
+My wife and I were co-authoring a monograph about stained and dalle de verre glass artist Robert Pinart.
+(I still am.)
 More of my architectural photos can be seen in my blog, "Architectural tiles, glass and ornamentation in New York".
 In 2019 my sister, Lynn Padwee, organized a photo exhibit in the Monroe Township (NJ) Public Library, "One Family--Three Photographers: Aaron, Lynn and Michael Padwee", dedicated to my wife, Susan, who died in 2019, and our son, Aaron, who was killed in 2018.
+The pandemic gave me some space to work experimentally with surrealistic and abstract manipulation of photos, some of which are presented below.

 Contact: mpadweephotos@gmail.com